 What is the difference between a charter school and a traditional public school?

-Two words can help distinguish charter schools from traditional public schools: autonomy and flexibility.
-Charter schools are governed, not by a local board of education, but by an autonomous non-profit board of directors, and they receive flexibility from certain state and local rules and regulations in exchange for a higher level of accountability.
-Charter schools use this flexibility to implement innovative or unique programs, in order to provide educational options to parents and students that are not typically available in the traditional public schools.
+Two words can help distinguish charter schools from traditional public schools: flexibility and accountability.
+Charter schools are governed, not by a local board of education, but by an autonomous non-profit board of directors, and they receive flexibility from certain state and local rules and regulations.
+Charter schools use this flexibility to implement innovative or unique programs and provide educational options to parents and students that are not typically available in the traditional public schools.
 In exchange for this flexibility, charter schools are expected to meet academic performance targets.
 Charter schools that fail to meet academic expectations are subject to closure.

 What is the difference between a charter school and a magnet or theme school?

 A magnet or theme school is typically a school within a local school district that offers a certain instructional program.
 Many magnet or theme schools may have admissions criteria such as: test scores; teacher recommendations; or grades.
-Charter schools operate independently from the local district, and they are not allowed to have admissions criteria.
-For example, a charter school cannot require students to pass a test or have a certain grade point average in order to be admitted.
+Charter schools operate independently from the local district and are not allowed to have admissions criteria.
+For example, a charter school cannot require students to pass a test or have a certain grade point average to be admitted.

 What is the difference between a charter school and a private school?